ssdeanx/threejs.shooter/TASKS.md

 # ThreeJS Shooter — Rapier + React Refactor Plan

+### CRITICAL WARNING

+- Do not introduce unused variables, imports, types, functions, files, or assets.
+- Do not mask unused with underscores (_) or void operators; symbols must be legitimately used or removed alongside their call sites.
+- Do not leave stubs, partial implementations, or placeholders; every introduced symbol must be fully implemented and used in the same change.
+- Do not use any to bypass typing.
+Use precise types or isolate and document interop boundaries explicitly.
+- Do not remove required code solely to silence lint or type errors.
+- Violations are grounds for automatic rejection/termination of the change.

+### Acceptance Gates — Critical

+- Lint clean and type-check clean with zero warnings/errors.
+- No unused symbols; no underscore/void masking.
+- No use of any to bypass typing; interop boundaries must be isolated and documented.
+- No stubs/partials; all new APIs used by game code within the same change set.
+- Do not remove working code solely to appease lint/type errors.

 Purpose
 Create a persistent, incremental checklist to migrate from Cannon to Rapier and align ECS with an authoritative fixed-step loop.
 Use this as cross-session context.
 Only implement items explicitly marked as “In Progress” for the current session.
 - Always run the gamethinking MCP tool to plan core mechanics and system changes before making code edits.
 Document key decisions from gamethinking runs in the Session Log.